by Suzanne Shaw

 Making the decision to start your own business can be scary and challenging.
 However, if you are up to the challenge and confident that you can be your own boss; starting your own business from home can be a rewarding and viable option.
 You will never know if you don’t take the leap!

-About the author: Suzanne Shaw became a ‘homepreneur’ in 2014.
+About the author: Suzanne Shaw started working from home in 2015.
 An independent marketing professional with 20 years’ experience she provides advice and guidance on aspects of marketing, communications and business development strategies to range of sectors and businesses, from start-ups to SMEs to not-for-profits.
 Having picked up lots of useful hints and tips along the way, Suzanne is happy to share her insights.